 Before going to Cleveland, a friend of ours was planning on joining us on the trip and then canceled last minute.
 So, it was just the two of us at the baseball game.
 Because the stadium was half-empty, we decided to find better seats instead of watching the game from our cheap seats.
 We walked around the stadium a bit and then found a row of empty seats near the first base.
-We settled into our newly-found seats, and I immediately tuned into the game.
+We settled into our newly found seats, and I immediately tuned into the game.
 Julia, in the meantime, was busy responding to texts from the buyer of the bobbleheads.
 There was an empty seat next to Julia that would have been occupied by our friend, had he not canceled.
-Just a few minutes into the game, the next batter up swung his bat at the ball, hard and fast, and the foul ball soared directly towards us.
+Just a few minutes into the game, the next batter swung his bat at the ball, hard and fast, and the foul ball soared directly toward us.
 It didn’t look like much coming towards us, just a ball falling through the air.

 “Catch it!”
 I yelled, mostly joking.
 Julia, startled from her phone screen, yelped, and shrunk away from the ball, covering her head with her hands.